Lewis Baker (footballer): Stoke City

 On 15 January 2022, Baker joined EFL Championship side Stoke City on a two-and-a-half-year contract.
 On 16 January, he made his debut for the club as a substitute in a 2–0 win over Hull City.
 He scored his first goal for Stoke on 22 January 2022 in a 3–2 defeat against Fulham.
 Baker had a productive start to his Stoke career, scoring eight goals in 21 appearances in the second half of the 2021–22 season.
 In June 2022, Baker signed a new three-year contract with the club.
 Baker was appointed club captain for the 2022–23 season.
 Having started the campaign as a key player in the team, Baker fell out of favour under new manager Alex Neil in the second half of the season being used mainly as a substitute.
 Baker ended the season with eight goals in 47 appearances of which 16 were as a substitute.

 Ahead of the 2023–24 season, Baker was stripped of the captain's armband by Neil and handed to Josh Laurent.
 Baker missed the first four months of the season after undergoing knee surgery over the summer, returning to the squad in December 2023.
 He scored a long range free-kick against Rotherham United on 13 January 2024.
 On 29 August 2024, Baker joined Blackburn Rovers on loan for the 2024–25 season.
 Baker made 13 appearances for Rovers, scoring once before he was recalled by Stoke on 8 January 2025.
 Baker made a big impact back at Stoke, scoring seven goals in 22 games helping Stoke avoid relegation on the final day.
-At the end of the season he signed a new one-year contract.
+At the end of the season, he signed a new one-year contract.

+In 2025–26 Baker started well scoring four goals in the opening few months as Stoke challenged at the top of the table.
+However, he suffered an ankle injury in November 2025, which ruled him out until April 2026; by this time, Stoke had fallen out of play-off contention.
+On 14 May 2026, the club announced he would be leaving in the summer when his contract expired.

+Bursaspor

+On 29 June 2026, Baker agreed to return to Turkey, joining TFF 1.
+Lig club Bursaspor.